acyhuang/steering-interface/docs/features/1_steering-comparison.md

      - User can retry generation or cancel changes
      - Error state is displayed in comparison view

+5. UI Components
+   - ComparisonView: Split view component to display original and steered responses, which the user can choose between
+   - GenerationIndicator: Loading state visualization for in-progress generations
+   - ErrorDisplay: Component for visualizing generation errors

+6. Chat Flow Integration
+   - Comparison view appears in place of the most recent message
+   - Upon confirmation, the comparison view is replaced with the selected message
+   - Comparisons are not stored in chat history, only the final selected response

 ### API Trigger Flow
 ```mermaid